 Slow Horses, 2025-

 After visiting London, I remembered why I wanted to paint in the first place.
-I began a series in January, of reproductions of sections of classical paintings.
-Fake, fake, fake!
-I am only beginning to understand why these are resonating with me—definitely reflects my feelings.
+I began reproductions of sections of classical paintings.
+On my mind were news reports of shuttering museums, libraries, cutting education, and criminalizing free speech.
+These views are resonating with my feelings.
 More to come.

 Slow Horse 2, from Van Dyck, Portrait of King Charles, National Gallery UK, oil, 24"x24"x1"